mendax1234/mendax1234_mkdocs/docs/blog/posts/python-stuff.md

 > Add something here after finishing the writing of the whole post.

 !!! note
-    This post is just a study product during my Python learning, so it may not contain all the aspects of interesting Python fu    nctions.
+    This post is just a study product during my Python learning, so it may not contain all the aspects of interesting Python functions.
 Also, this post can be used as a reference to SC1003 **Introduction to Computaional Thinking** in NTU SCSE.
-BTW,if    you find something incorrect in this post, please let me know by either [opening a commit}() or [making a pull request]() i    f you can fix it.
+BTW, if you find something incorrect in this post, please let me know by either [opening a commit]() or [making a pull request]() if you can fix it.
 Thank you very much!

 !!! warning "Important"
-    Since I may not have enough time to do all the introduction work of some basic concepts in Python, I will only cover the fu    nctions related to a specific topic.
+    Since I may not have enough time to do all the introduction work of some basic concepts in Python, I will only cover the functions related to a specific topic.
 If you need some help on basic concepts in Python, try google or something equivalent first, I believe that there are some very useful resources on the Internet.
-If you are still at a loss, you can also commen    t at the bottom of this blog.
+If you are still at a loss, you can also comment at the bottom of this blog.
 I will help you as soon as possible.
 Thanks.

 ### Boolean Operands

 1. In Python, you can use either `&` or `and` to implement the **and** operation.
-Simarlily, you can use either `or` or `|` to represent the **or** operation.
+Similarly, you can use either `or` or `|` to represent the **or** operation.

 ### String

-**How to check whether there is a Upper letter, lower letter, or digit in a string.**
+#### String Methods

+##### Upper and Lower Letters

+In Python, we will use `myString.upper()` and `myString.lower()` to convert the string to upper or lower letters.

+=== "Python"

+    ``` py
+    myString = "hello world"
+    myString.upper() # "HELLO WORLD"
+    myString.lower() # "hello world"
+    ```

+##### Check Upper, Lower and Digit Letters

 Python has provided us with some very useful functions, they are `string.isUpper()`, `string.isLower()`, `string.isDigit()`.
 These functions can help us quickly check whether there is a Upper or lower letter or a digit in the string.